About this listing

 • Brand new children's playground 2 blocks from back-alley (at Spruce Avenue School & Community League)

-Your live-in caretakers are ESPA's Artistic Director (an easy-going but somewhat introverted freelance artist/graphic designer who works from home) and her 6th grade bookish son, but we are very accommodating hosts, so expect a tour of the facilities and otherwise free-reign to enjoy what our very unique space has to offer.
-We're a vegetarian household but can accommodate carnivores, with some restrictions (see House Rules).
-If the fire's burnin' we're up for chatting, music & socializing; otherwise feel free to light your own and otherwise make yourself at home!
+Your live-in caretakers are ESPA's Artistic Director (an easy-going but somewhat introverted freelance artist/graphic designer who works from home) and her 7th grade bookish son, but we are very accommodating hosts, so expect a tour of the facilities and otherwise free-reign to enjoy what our very unique space has to offer.
+The 'dining room' contains a pool table (so is rarely used for dining) & is often used as a common laptop & social area (note we allow smoking in this room, which is separated by curtains so the rest of the house isn't affected).
+Actual dining is usually done at the kitchen table, and guests are welcome to hang out in the library as well.
+If you see the outside fires burnin' we're definitely up for chatting, music & socializing; otherwise feel free to make yourself at home without our interference!

 • When inquiring about booking, please provide us with some info about yourselves, and your reason for visiting/seeking accommodation.
 We will not approve bookings by individuals without completed profile info or I.D. verifications, for general security purposes.